vikramriyer/Teach_A_Car_To_Drive_Using_Deep_Learning/README.md

 ## Steps

+### Data Collection
+The Udacity simulator was used in the following fashion
+1. 3 laps recorded in the normal direction
+2. 3 laps recorded in the flipped direction
+3. 1 lap recorded as correction track: This recording has the car driving itself back to the road if it goes off the track

 ### Dataset summary
 We have 2 types of files to look at in this dataset
 1. __The driving_log.csv__ <br>